 Staff travel information

 BA staff travel loads are not always accurate and should be taken as an 'approximate' guide to availability.
-It shows number of listings and priority, but not commercial overbookings etc. There are also examples where availability shows greater than the cabin capacity, particularly in J class, due to moveable cabin dividers.
+It shows the number of listings and priority, but not commercial overbookings, etc. There are also examples where more available seats are shown than the cabin capacity, particularly in J class, due to moveable cabin dividers.
+Loads become available 72hrs before the departure of the flight.

 For details, please see: